 Cleveland Clinic Health System Hospital Compare

-Overall Hospital Rating - Cleveland Clinic Health System Hospital Comparison
+Would Recommend Hospital - Cleveland Clinic Health System Hospital Comparison

-This is a summary question at the end of the HCAHPS survey asking patients to rate the hospital on a scale of 0-10, 0 being worst and 10 being best.
-On this chart we display the percentage of patients providing a 9 or 10 rating.
+This is a summary question at the end of the HCAHPS survey asking patients how likely they are to recommend the hospital to friends and family.
+On this chart we display the percentage of patients providing a response of Definitely Yes.

 - Data labels represent hospital of patient discharge within the Cleveland Clinic Health System